 Would you like to visit humidity.com?

-The nose and throat is our body's first line of defence in the fight against pollutants contained in the air we breathe.
-Their job is to purify and humidify the air before it enters more sensitive parts of our respiratory system and does us real damage.
+The nose and throat is our body's first line of defence in the fight against pollutants and microbes contained in the air we breathe.
+Their job is to filter, humidify and heat the air before it enters more sensitive parts of our respiratory system and does us real damage.

 If the air we are breathing in is below 40%RH (relative humidity) over a prolonged period of time, this mucous membrane layer dries out.
 This can cause damage to the cilia, inhibits our ability to filter pollutants from the air we breathe and leave us susceptible to airborne infection.

-Mucous membranes in our respiratory tract trap airborne pollutants and tiny cilia transport them to our pharynx and digestive system, where they are destroyed.
+Mucous membranes in our respiratory tract trap airborne pollutants and tiny cilia transport them to our pharynx, where they are swallowed or coughed out.

 In low humidity environments below 40%RH our mucous membranes dry and this "mucociliary clearance" process is impaired.
 This leaves us more susceptible to airborne infections, like the flu or common cold.